franccium/MofuEngine/README.md

 ![bistro](assets/bistro.png)

 ### ECS
-Features my own ECS inspired mainly by Unity DOTS
+Features my own ECS inspired primarily by Unity DOTS

 Currently looking for possibilities of making it more GPU-driven

 ### Physics
-The engine uses Jolt for it's physics simulation.
+The engine uses Jolt for its physics simulation.
 ![collider](assets/collider_wireframe.png)